Outstanding results in a department and organization are only possible with high-performing employees on your team.

 -High performers are typically 34% more productive than the average performer

-Yet, every day, managers are making hiring decisions with less information to know if who they are hiring will be successful or not.
+Yet, every day, managers are making hiring decisions with less information to know whether the candidate being hired will be successful or not.

 Ensuring high-performing employees are part of your organization begins with the hiring process.